Back to lessons

 Real-world example

-What does the Truth in Lending Act (TILA) require lenders to disclose?
+What does the Truth in Lending Act (TILA) require lenders to do?

-Under the Fair Debt Collection Practices Act (FDCPA), which debt collector behavior is prohibited?
+Under the Fair Debt Collection Practices Act, which of the following is a debt collector prohibited from doing?

 What is the primary role of the Consumer Financial Protection Bureau (CFPB)?